Báb: Execution

 In mid-1850 a new prime minister, Amir Kabir, ordered the execution of the Báb, probably because of various Bábí insurrections' defeats and because the movement's popularity appeared to be waning.
 The Báb was brought back to Tabriz from Chehriq for an execution by firing squad.
 The night before his execution, while being conducted to his cell, a young Bábí, Muhammad-Ali (Anis) from Zonuz, begged for martyrdom with him, then was immediately arrested and placed in the same cell as the Báb.

 On the morning of 9 July 1850 (28 Sha'ban 1266 AH), the Báb was taken to the courtyard of the barracks where he was imprisoned.
 Thousands of people gathered to watch his execution.
-The Báb and Anis were suspended on a wall and a large firing squad of soldiers prepared to shoot.
+The Báb and Anis were suspended on a wall and a firing squad of soldiers prepared to shoot.
 Numerous eye-witness reports, including those of Western diplomats, recount the result.
 The order was given to fire.
 Accounts differ on the details, but all agree that the first volley failed to kill the Báb; the bullets had instead cut the rope suspending them from the wall.
 A second firing squad was brought in and a second order to fire given.
 This time the Báb was killed.
 In Bábí and Baháʼí tradition, the failure of the first volley to kill the Báb is believed to be a miracle.
 The remains of the Báb and Anis were thrown into a ditch and assumed eaten by dogs, an action condemned by Justin Sheil, then British Minister in Tehran.

-The remains were clandestinely rescued by a handful of Bábis and then hidden.
+The remains were clandestinely rescued by a handful of Bábís and then hidden.
 Over time the remains were secretly transported according to the instructions of Baháʼu'lláh and then ʿAbdu'l-Bahá by way of Isfahan, Kirmanshah, Baghdad, Damascus, Beirut, and then by sea to Acre on the plain below Mount Carmel in 1899.
 On 21 March 1909, the remains were interred in a special tomb, the Shrine of the Báb, erected for this purpose by ʻAbdu'l-Bahá, on Mount Carmel in present-day Haifa, Israel.
 In its vicinity, the Baháʼí World Centre welcomes visitors to tour the gardens.

 Teachings and legacy

-The Báb's ideas had roots in Shaykhism and his writings were characterized by their extensive use of symbolism and numerical calculations.

-The Báb's teachings have three broad stages, each with a dominant thematic focus.
-His earliest teachings are primarily defined by his interpretation of the Quran and hadith, and that his teachings are in alignment with "true Islam".
-Rather than revealing new religious laws, early Babi doctrine "focuses on the inner and mystical meanings of religious law" and "turning ritual action into a spiritual journey" These themes continue in later years, but a shift takes place where his emphasis moves to philosophical elucidation, and finally to legislative pronouncements.